vector-b/vector-b/README.md

 I'm a **Super Nerd Traveler Tengen Toppa Gurren Lagann Machine Learning Engineer**.
 Currently working with **MLOps, personalization pipelines and large-scale ML architectures** at **Ambev / BEES**.

-My background blends **data science, backend development and some mobile** — from building recommendation systems and forecasting models to deploying and monitoring real-time ML solutions in production.
+My background blends **computer science data science, backend development and some mobile**.
+From building recommendation systems and forecasting models to deploying and monitoring real-time ML solutions in production.

 Beyond corporate work, I’m also building side projects under **Simbora**.

+---
+### 🎓 Professional Background

+💻 Technical Degree in Computer Science – ETEC Aristóteles Ferreira Solid foundation in programming, networking, and systems analysis, where my journey into tech began.

+🧠 B.Sc. in Computer Science (Non-finished) – Federal University of Paraná (UFPR)

+🔬 Researcher at CiDAMO (UFPR)
+Experience with applied machine learning and data-driven projects, exploring real-world use cases for forecasting and pattern recognition.

+💸 Professional Abandoner of Billion-Dollar Projects™ Sometimes quitting early is just another form of innovation 🦄

 ---